 Lets start with the cavity wall and with new Premium quality insulation products such as Celotex CF5097 Insulation which is a full fill cavity insulation.
 This Celotex Insulation now allows you to almost double the P I R insulation board volume you could previously install when using a 100mm cavity.

 Another great innovation to the insulation market place is the all new Lower Lambda range from Kingspan.

 This incorporates Kingspan K106 Insulation a phenolic foam insulation board.
 This can be used to fill your cavity allowing a 10 mm residual cavity.
 This exciting new insulation product gives Lambda values as low as 0.018 W/m-K, also in this range is the Kingspan K108 insulation board which is for partial fill of the cavity allowing a minimum of 40-50mm residual cavity.

 If you have space on the inside of your property for insulation then there are many products on the market.
 One of these products is Kingspan Kooltherm K118 .
-Being part of the new high performance Kingspan insulation range this is an insulated plasterboard which can be dot and dabbed onto the walls or mechanically fixed .
+Being part of the new high performance Kingspan insulation range this is an insulated plasterboard.
+If your looking to dot and dab onto the walls or mechanically fixed then this insulation is ideal .
 This can upgrade the overall insulation of the house and in conjunction with the cavity wall products can meet current ‘u’ values for building regulations.

 There are many other Insulation products that can be used in these circumstances.

 For more information or for the latest best prices on insulation please call our national sales team on 01793 791010.